TYPO3-Documentation/t3docs-search-indexer/README.rst

 * You can configure 2 kinds of directories:

-    * allowed_directories - directories which should be indexed by Indexer
+    * allowed_paths - regular expressions for paths which should be indexed by Indexer

     * excluded_directories - directories which should be ignored by Indexer